johnny-quesada-developer/react-global-state-hooks/README.md

   /**
    * Set the state
-   * @param {TState} setter - The state or a function that will receive the state and return the new state
+   * @param {TState} stateMutator - The state or a function that will receive the state and return the new state
    * @param {{ forceUpdate?: boolean }} options - Options
    * */
   setState: StateSetter<TState>;